FarhanShoukat/Text-Classification/README.md

 As Supervised learning approach was used, kNN, Naive Bayes and Artificial Neural Network were used to classify.

 ## Results:
 Good results were obtained from Naive Bayes and Artificial Neural Network. kNN failed to produce any results.

-## Report
-Detailed report is given in [Project-Report](../master/Project-Report.docx).
+Detailed results are given in [Project-Report](../master/Project-Report.docx).

 ## Conclusion: